reed9999/build-various-things/README.md

 - Dagster -- unified; 3 test failures on each
 - Ruby -- unified; test failures on each
 - Rust -- Ubuntu only
-- Go language -- Amazon only
+- Go language -- both, not unified
-- Haskell
+- Haskell -- not working, only attempted on Ubuntu
-- Vim -- Ubuntu (and WSL Ubuntu) only; some post-build steps maybe needed.
+- Vim -- Ubuntu (and WSL Ubuntu) only; some post-build steps may be needed.
 - Airflow
 - \[Pytorch - on hold]